rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Creating an IAM Service Account

-#### 4.1 Assigning Roles and Permissions

-This step covers how to create a service account with the appropriate roles and permissions to access cloud secrets.
+This section explains how to create an IAM service account for GCP, AWS, and Azure.
+The service account will allow Kubernetes to authenticate with the respective cloud provider's secret manager.

+#### Assigning Roles and Permissions (GCP, AWS, Azure)

 **For GCP**:
-1. **Create the Service Account**:
+1. **Create Service Account**:

     ```bash
     gcloud iam service-accounts create my-secret-sa \
         --description="Service account for accessing secrets" \
         --display-name="my-secret-sa"
     ```
-    > **Explanation**: This creates a service account that Kubernetes will use to securely authenticate with Google Cloud Secret Manager (GCSM).

-2. **Grant Permissions**:
+2. **Grant the Secret Accessor Role**:

     ```bash
     gcloud projects add-iam-policy-binding <your-project-id> \
         --member="serviceAccount:my-secret-sa@<your-project-id>.iam.gserviceaccount.com" \
         --role="roles/secretmanager.secretAccessor"
     ```
-    > **Explanation**: The `secretAccessor` role is granted to the service account, allowing it to retrieve secrets from GCSM.

 **For AWS**:
 1. **Create an IAM Policy**: